 two further documents from either of Group 1*, Group 2a or Group 2b, one of which must verify the applicant's current address; and (*applicants must always provide their birth certificate as one form of identity unless there is good reason why this cannot be provided).

-5.2.1.2 Where an applicant has changed their name for any reason (eg marriage, adoption, statutory declaration, deed poll) they will be required to provide documentary evidence of the change.
-They will also be required to provide their birth certificate.
+5.2.1.2 Where an applicant has changed their name for any reason (eg marriage, adoption, statutory declaration, deed poll, divorce) they will be required to provide documentary evidence of the change.

 5.2.1.3 The School asks for the date of birth of all applicants in order to verify identity and check for any unexplained discrepancies in the employment and education history.
 The School does not discriminate on the grounds of age.